Software-Based Dialogue Systems: Survey, Taxonomy and Challenges: Training, testing and evaluation (SQ4)

 \subsection{Quality and evaluation methods (F9)}

-Alongside technical implementation specifications (F6), analysis on how research literature addresses the evaluation of conversational agents is one of the most frequent subjects of dedicated research, from a general overview of evaluation methods \cite{Kocaballi2019-my} to full-dedicated discussion \cite{Casas2020-ci}.
+Alongside technical implementation specifications (F6), analysis on how research literature addresses the evaluation of conversational agents is one of the most frequent subjects of dedicated research, from a general overview of evaluation methods \cite{Kocaballi2019-my} to full-dedicated discussion \cite{Casas2020-ci} and taxonomies of evaluation methods and metrics \cite{Ren_2019,Fitrianie2019-xs}.
 We classify the discussion based on two different approaches: analysis on quality characteristics (i.e., \textit{what} is evaluated) and on evaluation methods and metrics (i.e., \textit{how} they are evaluated).

 For quality characteristics, we propose a feature extraction process based on the ISO/IEC 25010 software product quality model \cite{iso25010}.
 We extract and compare the quality characteristics discussed and reported in the secondary studies covered by these features, and we align them with the ISO/IEC 25010 quality characteristics and sub-characteristics.
 This feature extraction process allows (1) to organize the evaluation of quality characteristics following a standardized, well-known framework, and (2) to exhaustively compare traditional software quality characteristics with the most frequent and relevant characteristics in the conversational agents' field, which allows us to detect and reflect on those quality characteristics which are reported as most important by the literature.
 Figure \ref{fig:f9-1-sum} summarizes the results of this alignment analysis.
-For simplicity, we only include those quality characteristics and sub-characteristics from ISO/IEC 25010 to which a match was found among the discussion reported by secondary studies.
+For simplicity, we only include those quality characteristics from ISO/IEC 25010 to which a match was found among the surveyed studies.